An August 6, 2026 update of our April forecast, re-run after SpaceX's first post-IPO earnings report. The original article is preserved in full below.

 The chart above is my April sum-of-the-parts, seven segments valued as standalone businesses and summed to a fair value near $1.25 trillion, about $96 a share.
 That work is preserved in full below.
 Morningstar's discounted cash flow lands lower, near $780 billion, about $60 a share (Morningstar).
 Both sit far under the $2.5 trillion the market pays.

-What $2.5 trillion requires
+What the $2.5 trillion bull case required

 Why it trades above value